 colorbar.gif

 EST also seems to entertain radically weak and ungodly views on homosexuality, in a conference hosted at the college on 18/9/2010, some strikingly heterodox things were said by Sławomir Torbus, like the suggestion that Sodom's main sin was its lack of hospitality, or that NT texts like Rom 1:26-27 do not explicitly condemn sodomy.
 The conference received front page coverage on the college's website.

-Another EST graduate (during its former incarnation as BST), is Zbigniew Niemasik, who also leads his church's band (in vocals and guitar), the church website promotes the rock band theocrisis, which you can see in action at a club here or in concert here.
+Another EST graduate (during its former incarnation as BST), is Zbigniew Niemasik, who also leads his church's band (in vocals and guitar), the church website promotes the rock band theocrisis, which you can see in action at a club (Video now removed) or in concert (Video now removed by author).
 On 18th January (stycznia) 2009, he invited Fr.
 Wojciech Żmudziński, the head of the Eastern European division of the International Jesuit Education Leadership Program to preach at his services.
 The church's statement of faith is barely Nicene, let alone evangelical.

+colorbar.gif